philippart/vcluster-plugin/README.md

 ```

 ## Building the Plugin
-To just build the plugin image and push it to the registry, run:
+To just build the plugin image and push it to the registry, run (docker or podman):
 ```
 # Build
 docker build . -t my-repo/my-plugin:0.0.1